 The congregation actively supports mission endeavors on the local, state, national, and global levels.
 We do so individually and corporately.
 We do so with a variety of resources - time, energy, money.
 We do so collaboratively with Mission and Ministry Partners who serve God near and far.

 Baptist churches are independent and autonomous organizations.
-We do not have a structural hierarchy that controls the life of the individual congregation.
-However, since the beginning of Baptist work, churches have voluntarily banded together to pool resources, share encouragement and be challenged to greater vision and ministry.
-The affiliations below are widely diverse but are supported by vote of the church to help us fulfill our mission.
+We do not have a denominational hierarchy that controls the life of the individual congregation.
+Thought autonomous, Baptist churches historically have cooperatively pooled resources, shared encouragement and challenged one another to greater vision and ministry.
+We work together will the following partners:

 Our Relationship to the Southern Baptist Convention

 Ginter Park Baptist Church was started as a Southern Baptist congregation in 1916.
 Our roots in this convention were very deep.
 We had, over the years, great experiences with those in leadership in missions, education, worship and service.
 However, when the SBC was taken over by a political-religious group using the Bible as a weapon of exclusion, the church took action to separate itself from the SBC, a once great instrument of service to God.
 Our appreciation for our heritage and our love for missions made the decision very difficult.
 Our love for Baptist principles made it unavoidable.
 Because of our love for missions and our connection to missionaries, members of the church may choose to individually support the mission offerings of the SBC each year.